algorithm-archivists/algorithm-archive/contents/gaussian_elimination/gaussian_elimination.md

 \right]
 $$

-Here, the idea is similar to above.
+Here, the idea is similar to above and the same rules apply.
-The strategy is the same as before, but starts from the right-most column and subtracts upwards instead of downwards.
+In this case, we might start from the right-most column and subtracts upwards instead of downwards.

 ## The Computational Method